 NSF & USDA-NIFA Training

-Required training must be completed by those working on projects supported by the National Science Foundation (NSF) or the National Institute of Food and Agriculture, US Department of Agriculture (USDA-NIFA).
+Responsible and Ethical Conduct of Research (RECR, also known as RCR) is a required training that must be completed by those working on projects supported by the National Science Foundation (NSF) or the National Institute of Food and Agriculture, US Department of Agriculture (USDA-NIFA).
 Failure to complete this training will jeopardize your ability to work on any research project supported by NSF or USDA-NIFA funding.
-The required and recommended training depends on your role:

 Launch CITI RCR Training